Table of contents

 - Certifications and licenses: Got extra qualifications?
 Make a section for them.

 - Publications: If you’ve been published and it’s relevant to your job, list them under their own section.
-(This section is usually more relevant on a CV than a resume.
-Check out our CV writing guide for more information.)
+(This section is usually more relevant on an academic CV than a resume).

 - Languages: Speak another language?
 Definitely worth mentioning.